 Pushing through & the (s)heroes I encountered along the way

-By early 2012 I was lucky enough to score the opportunity to do a one year training program with Dr. Sara Gottfried.
+By early 2012 I was lucky enough to score the opportunity to do a one year training program with Dr. Sara Gottfried, a genius Harvard-trained integrative OBGYN who also happens to be hip and hilarious.
 Her course instilled the confidence I so desperately needed to really take my business to the next level, and I will be forever grateful for her one-of-a-kind wisdom and humor.

-Then Jessica Drummond established the Integrative Women’s Health Institute and offered me a free spot in her one year women’s health coach certification program.
+Then Dr. Jessica Drummond established the Integrative Women’s Health Institute and offered me a free spot in her one year women’s health coach certification program.
 (OMG what the____?!).
 I jumped at the chance to participate, and was blown away by all the cutting edge information in the course.
 It served me well over the coming years, and further helped me solidify my growth.
-I even got to speak at her first live event last month.
+I even got to speak at her first live event in 2019.

 In late 2015 I enrolled in Chris Kresser’s ADAPT training program.
 I legitimately stalked his website leading up to the launch of this program, only to find out it wasn’t open to health coaches. 🙁